 Asher L, Buckland EL, Phylactopoulos IC, Whiting M, Abeyesinghe S and Wathes CM 2011 Estimation of the number and demographics of companion dogs in the UK.
 BMC Veterinary Research 7: 74.
 Accessed here: http://www.biomedcentral.com/1746-6148/7/74

-Emma co-supervises undergraduate research projects related to companion animal behaviour and human-animal interactions, and has engaged in undergraduate teaching commitments in the College on the topics of canine behaviour and welfare.
+Emma co-supervises undergraduate research projects related to companion animal behaviour and human-animal interactions, and has lectured for several undergraduate teaching modules on the topics of canine behaviour, welfare and research skills.

 This research, funded by the VMD, aims to characterise and quantify current antimicrobial usage in cats and dogs in a large group of UK veterinary practices in order to establish companion animal antimicrobial prescribing behaviour.